thirdweb-dev/contracts/docs/ERC20DropVote.md

-# ERC20Drop
+# ERC20DropVote

-BASE:      ERC20      EXTENSION: SignatureMintERC20, DropSinglePhase  The `ERC20Drop` contract uses the `ERC20Base` contract, along with the `SignatureMintERC20` and `DropSinglePhase` extensions.
+BASE:      ERC20Vote      EXTENSION: SignatureMintERC20, DropSinglePhase  The `ERC20Drop` contract uses the `ERC20Vote` contract, along with the `SignatureMintERC20` and `DropSinglePhase` extensions.
 The &#39;signature minting&#39; mechanism in the `SignatureMintERC20` extension is a way for a contract admin to authorize  an external party&#39;s request to mint tokens on the admin&#39;s contract.
 At a high level, this means you can authorize  some external party to mint tokens on your contract, and specify what exactly will be minted by that external party.
-The `drop` mechanism in the `DropSinglePhase` extension is a distribution mechanism for tokens.
+The `drop` mechanism in the `DropSinglePhase` extension is a distribution mechanism tokens.
 It lets  you set restrictions such as a price to charge, an allowlist etc. when an address atttempts to mint tokens.